pstroe/chartering-new-realms-2024/chapter8.md

 from tensorflow.keras.models import Sequential from tensorflow.keras.optimizers import Adam
 ```
-Dowloading the dataset need training and evaluation of the model.
+Downloading the dataset need training and evaluation of the model.
 Furthermore, printing the path of the location where this dataset is stored.
 The dataset should be stored in a folder called photos.
 ```
 import pathlib
 dataset_url = "https://www.dropbox.com/scl/fi/ul3bigvwu6ij8n3mo8n7n/photos.tar?rlkey=fsf330upjvsd0y666ruw6hqz6&st=c2culq23&dl=1"